🔄Re-sensitization

-When a drug is taken in high doses for a long time, the body develops a compensatory response – this means that when the brain detects the drug is about to kick in, it immediately induces the opposite effects to the drug, and the result is a weaker drug effect (drug tolerance).
+When a drug is taken in high doses for a long time, the body develops a compensatory response.
+This means that when the brain detects the drug is about to kick in, it immediately induces the opposite effects of the drug — resulting in a weaker effect (tolerance).

-The compensatory response is highly dose-dependent, which means tolerance develops to a certain dosage, and NOT to the drug overall.
+The compensatory response is dose-dependent, which means tolerance develops to a certain dosage — not to the drug overall.

-If you have built a tolerance to a drug and want to resensinitize your system to it (increase your sensitivity to it and reduce tolerance), follow these steps:
+If you have built tolerance and want to re-sensitize your system (increase sensitivity and reduce tolerance), follow these steps:

-- Whenever you feel tolerance building up again, you can repeat this process.
+Whenever tolerance builds up again, repeat this cycle.

 Glad your up and going with the website